Collagen, elastin, keratin - your skin

 Have you ever wondered what's under your skin?
 What would happen if your skin couldn't hold together?
 Our skin is actually made of three layers; epidermis, dermis and hypodermis.
 They form a sandwich with three layers; The epidermis and hypodermis are the bread, and the dermis is the middle.

 The skin is the largest organ on our body, consisting of several different parts, including water, protein, lipids (fats) and various minerals and other substances.
 Throughout life, the skin changes.
 In fact, the skin regenerates approximately every 27 days.
-It is super important to take proper care of the skin to maintain the health and vitality of this important organ.
+It is super important to take proper care of your skin to maintain the health and vitality of this important organ.

 Epidermis: The outer layer of the skin that we see and touch